1994 IIHF Women's World Championship: Venue

 The tournament took place at the Herb Brooks Arena in Lake Placid, New York, in the United States.

 Final tournament

 The eight participating teams were divided up into two seeded groups as below.
 The teams played each other once in a single round robin format.
 The top two teams from the group proceeded to the Final Round, while the remaining teams played in the consolation round.

+Attendance was not recorded for the tournament, except for the gold medal game.